Jeremykw/kwmassage/README.txt

-* This is an adaptation of the original KWmassage.com WordPress website
+***
-* Jekyll is now used to generate a static version of the website
+This is an adaptation of the original KWmassage.com WordPress website.
+Jekyll is now used to generate a static version of the website, ./lib/kemassage_importer.rb was written to import data into the new jekyll site from the ./lib/kwmassage_export.xml file.
-* ./lib/kemassage_importer.rb was written to import data into the new jekyll site from the ./lib/kwmassage_export.xml file
+***

 * to run locally 'bundle exec jekyll serve'
 * to build locally without local server 'bundle exec jekyll build'